How colour can make your marketing more effective

-The humble colour is something that most people are lucky enough to enjoy in their day to day lives, and as such many of us take it for granted.
-We’ll bet very few marketer’s stop to give colour a second thought in the average working day, perhaps only discussing its relevant when speaking with designers or developing a brand from scratch.
+The humble colour is something that most people are lucky enough to enjoy in their day to day lives.
+As such, many of us take it for granted.
+We’ll bet very few marketer’s stop to give colour a second thought in the average working day.
+They perhaps only discuss its relevant when speaking with designers or developing a brand from scratch.

-Yet despite this relative lack of thought, in actual fact colour is a highly important element of a marketer’s arsenal and could be used to much better effect than is generally presumed.
+Yet despite this relative lack of thought, in actual fact colour is a highly important element of a marketer’s arsenal.
+Colour marketing could be used to much better effect than is generally presumed.
 Here are 3 interesting discussions underway at the moment on the relationship between colour and marketing.

 1. Colour influences purchasing decisions

-With this basic understanding as context, early last month Marketing Week wrote a piece about how brands are using colour to influence purchase decisions.
+Early last month, Marketing Week wrote a piece about how brands are using colour to influence purchase decisions.
 The article argues that ‘the relationship between colour and brand identity must be carefully constructed but used well it can be a critical component in any branding toolkit,’ pointing to the recent NatWest rebrand as a good example of how colour can be used to stand out from the competition.

 Marketing Week believes that the importance of colour lies in the fact that though ‘a brand may be recognised by name, logo or product type […] the first thing to catch a consumer’s eye is often its colour.’
 Some brands are now icons in how to use colour as part of your brand, with Cadbury’s purple or Fortnum & Mason turquoise often recognisable without any wording or introduction.
 This means consumers will go back time and again to purchase a brand that they trust in and which feels comforting to them.